 More often than not, basketball fans love to debate.
 Could Los Angeles Lakers superstar LeBron James actually be better than Michael Jordan?
 Are the 2010s Golden State Warriors a better team than the late 1990s Chicago Bulls?
 These are impossible questions to answer, but luckily there is now one thing everyone can agree upon.

-If you watched the NBA on Christmas Day, you know exactly what this is about.
-For those who didn’t, ESPN teased us with a 60-second teaser of “The Last Dance,” a 10-part documentary series on Michael Jordan and the Bulls from the 1997-98 season.
+If you watched the NBA on Christmas Day in 2018, you know exactly what this is about.
+For those who didn’t, ESPN teased the sports world with a 60-second teaser of “The Last Dance,” a 10-part documentary series on Michael Jordan and the Bulls from the 1997-98 championship season.

-Directed by Jason Hehir, who also is famous for his work on the 30 for 30 project “The ’85 Bears” and WWE superstar documentary “Andre the Giant” on HBO, this docu-series will feature exclusive footage from the sixth and final Bulls championship of the MJ era and what happened to the team after it was over.
+Directed by Jason Hehir, who also is famous for his work on the 30 for 30 project “The ’85 Bears” and WWE superstar documentary “Andre the Giant” on HBO, this docu-series will feature exclusive footage from the sixth and final Bulls championship of the MJ era and what happened to the team after the NBA Finals against the Utah Jazz.

-Here are some dynamite quotes from the new trailer:
+Here are some dynamite quotes from the teaser of the final season: